 Disengagement is the ultimate death knell for your employee comms meetings.
 If your employees are not engaged, then they will not be receptive to your communications or motivated to put any of your action points into play.
 Failure to engage with your employees means that they will be waiting in anticipation for the next coffee break or even worse, wish they didn't turn up at all!

-If you have any remote attendees, they can also contribute and give their feedback via a digital system.
-Employee comms doesn’t have to be awkward or lack the human touch, technology can actually help you and your employees stay better connected.Think about what technology tool you want to use to help create this interactive environment and boost your employee engagement.
+Any remote attendees can also contribute and give their feedback via a digital system and to have an equal opportunity to have their say.
+Employee comms doesn’t have to be awkward or lack the human touch, technology can help you and your employees stay better connected.Think about what technology tool you want to use to help create this interactive environment and boost your employee engagement.

 4. Death by Ignorance